Why study advanced level biology at King Solomon Academy?

 Both these organisations offer Y12 and 13 pupils the opportunity to attend an ecology residential course in another country.
 Past countries visited for project work include Indonesia, Madagascar, Peru and South Africa.
 The pupils’ ability to attend is determined by the amount of money they are able to raise through fundraising initiatives.

-You must have achieved at least ABB in Triple Science GCSE.
+You must have achieved at least 7, 7, 7 in Triple Science GCSE.

-You must have achieved at least AB in Double Science GCSE.
+You must have achieved at least 7/7 in Combined Science GCSE.